 We could go on and on about the many benefits of bringing competition into the workplace (and we would!), but let’s just get to the good stuff.
 Here are the top four reasons why sales competitions are so effective:

-Competitions are customizable
+Competitions are for everyone

 Competitions inspire creativity and innovation

 In addition, team competitions are an excellent way to encourage collaboration, which leads to openness and knowledge sharing.
 Say you are a software company running a team competition amongst your developers.
 Perhaps Jim is particularly skilled at Visual Studio Code and shares some useful tips with his team that they were previously unaware of.
-Now Stanley and Dwight have added a new skill to their toolbox, that will ultimately lead to better performance in the future–and they have an advantage in the competition as well.
+Now Stanley and Dwight have added a new skill to their toolbox that will ultimately lead to better performance in the future–and they have an advantage in the competition as well.

 Competitions challenge people

+To understand how competitions can successfully challenge people, it’ll help to learn what extrinsic and intrinsic motivation means.
 Extrinsic motivation “occurs when we are motivated to perform a behavior or engage in an activity to earn a reward or avoid punishment.”
 Intrinsic motivation “involves engaging in a behavior because it is personally rewarding; essentially, performing an activity for its own sake rather than the desire for some external reward.”

-For instance, Michael might perform better in a week that his office is running a competition because he wants to win the top prize of an extra vacation day.
+For instance, Michael might perform better in a week when his office is running a competition because he wants to win the top prize of an extra vacation day.
 Pam might perform better during that week because she genuinely loves succeeding at her job and enjoys the personal satisfaction of seeing her name at the top of the leaderboard.